lachlanc61/ColourspecXFM/README.md

 # About the project

 ReadoutXFM is a Python3 tool for parsing and analysis of X-ray Flourescence Microscopy (XFM) hyperspectral maps.
 It is currently compatible with ATLAS-series spectrometers from IXRF Inc., and the GeoPIXE analysis package from CSIRO.
-It performs read/write operations on the binary IXRF/CSIRO dataformat, and calculates a range of statistics and visualisations.
+It  performs a range of automated analyses on fluorescence map data.

 # Usage